barometz/woord.baudvine.net/content/Groen/rotterdamse-tuinen-en.rst

     :align: right
     :figwidth: 495

     The Oak Bower.
-I have no doubt that, better weather, this would be a wonderful spot to eat cucumber sandwiches.
+I have no doubt that, in better weather, this would be a wonderful spot to eat cucumber sandwiches.

 Trompenburg is big, but it's also a lot more open than Kralingen—the amount of